-- The Local Electoral Act 2001 (LEA) and the Local Electoral Regulations 2001 (LER) do not specify in detail the role of scrutineers.
-However, the general role of scrutineers is to oversee and observe certain election or poll procedures to ensure they are undertaken fairly and that votes are counted consistently and accurately. - The election or poll procedures which scrutineers are statutorily permitted to oversee and observe are: - Scrutineering of Roll (Sections 81 and 83 LEA and Clause 55 LER).
+The Local Electoral Act 2001 (LEA) and the Local Electoral Regulations 2001 (LER) do not specify in detail the role of scrutineers.
+However, the general role of scrutineers is to oversee and observe certain election or poll procedures to ensure they are undertaken fairly and that votes are counted consistently and accurately

+The election or poll procedures which scrutineers are statutorily permitted to oversee and observe are:

+- Scrutineering of Roll (sections 81 and 83 LEA and Clause 55 LER).
 This involves comparing the rolls used at the election or poll upon which there is recorded the fact that an elector has voted.
-The objective is to establish any dual voting which is disallowed. - Preliminary and Official Counts (Section 84 LEA, and Clauses 59, 60 and 62 LER).
+The objective is to establish any dual voting which is disallowed - Preliminary and Official Counts (section 84 LEA, and Clauses 59, 60 and 62 LER).
 The preliminary count involves the first count of votes immediately following close of voting.
 The outcome is the preliminary result announced on polling day.
 The official count follows the preliminary count and includes any remaining special votes.
-It can commence on polling day and due to special voting issues is usually completed on the Monday or Tuesday following polling day. - Note: With electronic processing, the count processes are computerised tasks undertaken once required reconciliations have been completed.
-Both counts (preliminary and official) are likely to take several minutes to complete. - Recount (Section 91 LEA).
+It can commence on polling day and due to special voting issues is usually completed on the Monday or Tuesday following polling day Note: With electronic processing, the count processes are computerised tasks undertaken once required - Note: With electronic processing, the count processes are computerised tasks undertaken once required reconciliations have been completed.
+Both counts (preliminary and official) are likely to take several minutes to complete - Recount (section 91 LEA).
 A recount takes place on the order of a district court judge following an application from a candidate.
-When required, it involves a recount of the relevant voting documents. - In observing the processes above, it is lawful for a scrutineer to pass on information to any person of the names of persons who have voted (Section 68 LEA).
-The passing on of any other information is not permitted see offences later in this booklet. - Given that the practice has been for all local authority elections to be conducted by postal voting and not by booth voting as per parliamentary elections, scrutineers are less involved in the local elections process than for parliamentary elections. - Scrutineers are not entitled or empowered to interfere with the conduct of an election or poll or raise questions of procedure or law with electoral officials.
-If a scrutineer believes that electoral procedures are not being followed, he or she should draw the matter to the attention of the electoral officer.
+When required, it involves a recount of the relevant voting documents.

+In observing the processes above, it is lawful for a scrutineer to pass on information to any person of the names of persons who have voted (section 68 LEA).
+The passing on of any other information is not permitted - see offences later in this booklet

+Given that the practice has been for all local authority elections to be conducted by postal voting and not by booth voting as per parliamentary elections, scrutineers are less involved in the local elections process than for parliamentary elections

+Scrutineers are not entitled or empowered to interfere with the conduct of an election or poll or raise questions of procedure or law with electoral officials.
+If a scrutineer believes that electoral procedures are not being followed, he or she should draw the matter to the attention of the Electoral Officer.